saptarshibasu/azure-study/README.md

 * Other Application Insights feature
   * Smart Detection - Using machine learning algorithms on the telemetry data sent to Application Insights, it can identify potential performance problems and failure anomaries
   * Continuous Export - It allows exporting the telemetry data to a storage account account cpntainer
+* Azure monitor allows to create alert rules such that based on a custom Log Analytics query result the following can be invoked
+  * Automation Runbook
+  * Azure Function
+  * ITSM
+  * Logic App
+  * Secure Webhook
+  * Webhook
+* Alert rules consists of
+  * Resource
+  * Condition (depending on the resource)
+  * Action groups and associated actions
+* Alert rules can also send notifications - SMS/ Email / Push / Voice

 ## Azure Advisor